jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 [GCC 9.3.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 >>> hex(0xffffcb28-0xffffcabc)
-'0x6c' or 108 spaces apart in the stack.
+'0x6c' or 108 bits apart in the stack.